-EMPLOYEE INFORMATION Name of Employee Applicable Semester Division or Budget Unit OUTSIDE EMPLOYMENT ACTIVITY OR BUSINESS ENTERPRISES Are you involved in outside employment activities or business enterprises?
+EMPLOYEE INFORMATION Applicable Semester , 20 Division or Budget Unit OUTSIDE EMPLOYMENT ACTIVITY OR BUSINESS ENTERPRISES Are you involved in outside employment activities or business enterprises?
 (If yes, please complete the remainder of the form.
 If no, please read and sign the certification statement below.)
-Nature of the activity (Use additional page(s) if necessary): Beginning date of activity: Ending date of activity: Total number of hours required for activity weekly monthly quarter Does this activity conflict with your contractual obligations to Atlanta Metropolitan College? no 🗌 Certification Statement I certify that the information provided above is accurate and true and I understand that the submission of false or misleading information may result in suspension, non-renewal of contract, or termination by the College.
-Employee Signature Date APPROVALS Immediate Supervisor (if applicable) Date Dean (if applicable) Date Vice President
+Nature of the activity (Use additional page(s) if necessary): Beginning date of activity: Ending date of activity: Total number of hours required for activity weekly monthly quarterl Does this activity conflict with your contractual obligations to Atlanta Metropolitan State College? yes no 🗌 Certification Statement I certify that the information provided above is accurate and true and I understand that the submission of false or misleading information may result in suspension, non-renewal of contract, or termination by the College.
+Employee Signature Date APPROVALS Immediate Supervisor (if applicable) Date Dean (if applicable) Date Vice President Date